wim-vdw/containers-from-scratch/README.md

 - Must be run on Linux.
 - Requires root privileges.

-## container2 (Simple Linux UTS Namespace Runner)
+## container2 (Simple Linux UTS Namespace Runner - spawns a new child process)

 This program runs commands in a new UTS namespace, simulating a lightweight container by changing the hostname.
 The program spawns a new process and sets the hostname using the `sethostname` system call.
+When a process is created inside a namespace, all child processes it spawns will automatically belong to the same namespace unless explicitly configured otherwise.

 Requirements: